avolve-dao/avolve/supabase/README.md

 ## Conclusion

-Our database schema integrates sacred geometry principles and Tesla's 3-6-9 patterns to create a mathematically harmonious foundation for the Avolve platform.
+Our database schema integrates mathematical principles and patterns to create a mathematically harmonious foundation for the Avolve platform.
 This approach not only creates a more balanced and intuitive system but also simplifies decision-making, enhances scalability, and creates a more engaging user experience.
 By following these timeless mathematical principles, we create a database structure that is both technically sound and philosophically aligned with Avolve's mission of personal and collective transformation.